Navigation: » No topics above this level«

-By default, new data being continuously stored in the Dataset is not considered by an experiment, up until you decide to explicitly train the model and re-evaluate.
+By default, new data stored in the Dataset is not considered by an experiment until you explicitly train the model to re-evaluate the data.

-Once you do this, you will need to make sure you re-publish the experiment so that the same service endpoint being used by processes is updated with accuracy/standard error changes.
+When you do this, make sure to re-publish the experiment so that the same service endpoint being used by processes is updated.

-Note that this means that you may update an existing experiment which has been published and is under current use, while taking proper cautions.
+You can update an existing experiment which has been published and is under current use, while taking proper precautions.

-4. Whenever an experiment in current use, changes its inputs or outputs definition, you will need to create a new experiment.
+4. When an experiment in current use, changes its input or output definition, you need to create a new experiment.

-This is strongly recommended as a best practice in terms of stability of the ongoing processes.
+We strongly recommend this as a best practice to maintain the stability of ongoing processes.

 To learn how to get started with Artificial Intelligence, refer to Creating AI models and experiments.